GuyEldad/WBHistory2CSV/README.md

 # WBHistory2CSV

-**WBHistory2CSV** is a tool designed to parse browsing and download history from multiple browsers and convert timestamps to UTC.
-It allows users to export data to CSV format for easy analysis.
+**WBHistory2CSV** is a tool designed to parse browsing and download history from multiple browsers, convert timestamps to UTC, and export data to CSV format for easy analysis..

 ## Features
 - Parses browsing and download history, converting timestamps to UTC.